While the phrase “webhooks” has been around since 2007, it was mostly uttered by developers and programmers.

 Harry has been working with Sally.
 Sally is intimately familiar with Harry’s business needs and situation.
 However, Harry insists on calling the toll free number from the website rather than hunting down Sally’s phone number.

 As soon as his call connects, Convirza can send caller details to the companies CRM which will trigger a pop-up screen on Sally’s computer screen telling her that Harry is on the phone.
 Sally grabs the phone while Harry is grilling Scott the intern.

-Convirza scores phone calls; webhooks can then be triggered based on the overall score of a call.
+Convirza scores phone calls; webhooks can then be triggered based on the overall phone lead scoring of a call.
 Let’s say you have a team of junior sales reps that field inbound calls (or make outbound calls—both ways work with Convirza).

 The prospect mentions a competitor or two, talks about some of your key features, sounds excited to buy, and even mentions a buying time frame.
 The lead score of this phone call would be relatively high.
 This information is passed to your CRM.
 Your CRM could then assign a score and put the prospect in the appropriate bucket for definite follow up from a senior sales rep.

 Let’s say your prospect calls your 800 number and talks to a rep at your call center.
 On the call, she mentions that she’s been using one of your competitors.
 Convirza analyzes the dialogue and picks up this information.
+We do this with our Conversation Analytics® algorithms.
 This could trigger a webhook that would send this information to your CRM and assign prospect ownership to a sales rep that has experience with this competitor.